Cognigy/Extensions/extensions/avaya-voice/README.md

 # Avaya Extension

 Integrates Cognigy.AI with Avaya

+## Node: Hours
+This node will get office hour operations definition and holiday definitions from Cloud IVR through URL or Id and store result in context variable

+- **Connection**: You need to create a Connection.
+Name is for example 'avaya cloud ivr Connection' or something similar.
+Now you need some Connection keys:

+   - Api Key:   Api key to authenticate
+      - `key`:  **apiKey**
+      - `value`:  Api key from cloud IVR

+	- Tenant Id : Tenant Id should be as cloud IVR tenant Id.
+This is not required in case of input is URL.
+      - `key`:  **tenantId**
+      - `value`:  Cloud IVR tenant Id

+	- Domain: Domain is base url where resource are stored .
+This is not required in case of input URL.
+      - `key`:  **domain**
+      - `value`:  base URL.

+- **Holiday URL or Id**: Complete URL or just identifier of Holiday hours of operation
+- **Hoop URL or Id**: Complete URL or just identifier of daily hours of operation
+- **HolidayContextKey**: _How to store the result in the Cognigy Context.
+It's a simple name_

+	-   Example:  `holiday`
+- **HoopsContextKey**: _How to store the result in the Cognigy Context.
+It's a simple name_

+	-   Example:  `hoops`

 ## Node: Prompt

-This node will capture customer’s speech or DTMF inputs.
+This node will prompt and capture customer’s speech or DTMF inputs.
 The following arguments can be defined:

-- **Prompt type**: there are two prompt options, menu and number.
+- `Type`: there are two prompt options, menu and number.

    - **Menu**: To get single digit DTMF value from a customer for menu navigations.
       - `Text`: Prompt text, like press 1 for English….
 This argument is optional if prompt is audio file via node Play.